raketbizdev/wikia/react_deploy_to_playstore.md

 [![How to Build, Test, and Deploy Your React Native Expo App to the Google Play Store](https://img.youtube.com/vi/pb6OvvSi8Qk/sddefault.jpg)](https://www.youtube.com/watch?v=pb6OvvSi8Qk)

-Deploying a React Native app using Expo to the Google Play Store Uploading screenshots to the Google Play Store
 This tutorial should help you deploy your React Native app to the Google Play Store.
 If you encounter any issues, feel free to ask for help.